Collection

 VENUS

-“What is hidden comes to light”
+“What was hidden comes to light”

-The artist expresses his declaration of intentions:
+The artist expresses his statement of intent:

-Show from the depths his hidden work.
+To reveal from the depths of their hidden work.

 VENUS